Phytophthora Root Rot

 Management

-The best strategy to minimize the impact of PRR on soybean yield is to rotate to non-host crops.
+The best strategy to minimize the impact of PRR on soybean yield is to rotate to non-host crops (soybeans and lupins are hosts).
 A rotation of four years or more will help break up this pathogen’s life cycle.

 The next best strategy is variety selection or host resistance.
-There are two types of host resistance:
+There are two types of variety resistance:

-1. Race-specific resistance – A single, dominant resistance to P. sojae (rps) gene resists infection within the plant.
+1. Race-specific resistance – A single, dominant resistance gene to P. sojae (rps) resists infection within the plant.
 Plants with this type of resistance are protected from planting to harvest.
 However, plants may only be protected against certain races of PRR, depending on the variety/resistance gene used (Table 1).
-Rps genes that have been using in soybean varieties in Manitoba include rps 1a, 1b, 1c, 1k, 3a and 6.
+Rps genes that are currently available in soybean varieties in Manitoba include rps genes 1a, 1b, 1c, 1k, 3a and 6.
+Rps genes for currently-available soybean varieties can be found in the MPSG Pulse and Soybean Variety Guide or Seed Manitoba in the far right column of the variety description tables.

 2. Partial resistance (a.k.a., field tolerance, field resistance or quantitative resistance) – Multiple genes resist infection within the plant.
-This type of resistance is only expressed after the cotyledons and first true leaves are visible.
-Less is known about partial resistance of soybean varieties available in Manitoba.
+This type of resistance is only expressed after the cotyledons and first true leaves open.
+Rather than being fully resistant to the disease, plants are better able to growth through and tolerate the infection.
+Less is known about the partial resistance of soybean varieties available in Manitoba.
+Testing initiated in 2023 is working to better independently evaluate partial resistance of soybean varieties.

 Research on P. sojae is ongoing across Western Canada, led by Agriculture and Agri-Food Canada.
 Each year, MPSG staff participate in a soybean disease survey, through which plants suspected to have PRR are collected and submitted to the lab at AAFC-Brandon for testing.

 In 2016, four races of PRR were initially identified in Manitoba.
-These included race 4, 25, 28 and 3, in which race 4 was most common.
+These included races 4, 25, 28 and 3, of which race 4 was the most common.
 In 2017, race 3 was not detected and race 25 was predominant.
 In 2018, a new pathotype was detected that is similar to race 25, but it instead has 1d resistance.

 We expect more PRR races and pathotypes to be identified over time, as is the case in Ontario and the U.S. where soybeans have a longer history.
 Race-specific resistance is still a beneficial management tool, but partial resistance will become more important over time to combat numerous PRR races.